makinacorpus/screamshot/docs/index.rst

 Specification
 -------------

-It is based on the Pyppeteer_ library that uses the Asyncio_ package and therefore **asynchronous funcrions**.
+It is based on the Pyppeteer_ library that uses the Asyncio_ package and therefore **asynchronous functions**.
 Thus, you may experience some thread issues.

 .. _Pyppeteer: https://github.com/miyakogi/pyppeteer/
 .. _Asyncio: https://docs.python.org/3/library/asyncio.html